MetroidIsPrettyCool/INVOX/README.md

 # INVOX
-Development of the Invox Client and Server
+Development of the Invox Client (and Server ?)